The Hood Museum of Art offers many opportunities to engage with art from a wide array of cultures and time periods.

 Dartmouth Faculty and Students

 The Hood’s collection is deeply embedded within the curriculum of the College.
-We serve our College audiences in the galleries and the Center for Object Study, which is anticipated to open in January 2019.
+We serve our College audiences in the galleries and the Bernstein Center for Object Study.
 Here, Dartmouth faculty and students engage with objects that deepen and expand upon student engagement with the material covered in class.
-Each session in the Center for Object Study is curated with faculty specifically for that individual class session.
+Each session in the Bernstein Center for Object Study is curated with faculty specifically for that individual class.
 We also work with faculty and students to create exhibitions on view in the galleries that relate to specific Dartmouth courses.
 We promote engagement and discussion with original works for art that strengthen the academic and intellectual goals of our college audiences.

 K-12 Schools and Community